Permafrost/Tundra/README.md

   * Outputs:
     * `$list` is the sorted IData document list.

+* #### tundra.list.document:squeeze

+  Trims all leading and trailing whitespace from all string values, then converts empty strings, empty IData documents, and empty lists to nulls, then compacts the IData[] document list by removing all null values.

+  * Inputs:
+    * `$list` is an IData[] document list to be squeezed.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData[] document lists should also be squeezed.
+Defaults to false.

+  * Outputs:
+    * `$list` is the resulting IData[] document list with all string values trimmed of leading and trailing whitespace characters, and all empty string values, empty IData documents, empty lists, and null values removed.

 * #### tundra.list.document:substitute

   Attempts variable substitution on each string value in the given IData